 Make sure you have a full understanding of your members' experience and how that impacts your team downstream.
-When public sector organizations outsource their benefits administration to professionals, it conveys they truly care about the employee experience, which has a big impact on retention.
-Insourcing, on the other hand, often results in employee dissatisfaction and unwanted inquiries to your staff who must try to make it right.
+One can go a long way toward showing your employees empathy, which has a big impact on retention.
+The other will result in employee dissatisfaction and unwanted inquiries to your staff who must try to make it right.
 Worse, poorly delivered benefits might result in employees making decisions that are not the right fit for them, their covered dependents or you.